Fauci: Vaccinations are ramping up in a `glimmer of hope’

-The U.S. ramped up COVID-19 vaccinations in the past few days after a slower-than-expected start, bringing to 4 million the number of Americans who have received shots, Dr. Anthony Fauci said Sunday.
+AP– The U.S. ramped up COVID-19 vaccinations in the past few days after a slower-than-expected start, bringing the total number to 4 million Americans who have received shots, Dr. Anthony Fauci said Sunday.

 The government’s top infectious-disease expert also said on ABC’s “This Week” that President-elect Joe Biden’s pledge to administer 100 million shots of the vaccine within his first 100 days in office is achievable.